Been wondering what the Keto diet is all about? Confused as to how eating a high-fat diet can actually help you to slim down?

 You should avoid carbs as much as possible, which means no grains, high glycemic fruits, or processed sugar.
 Some fruits are acceptable in small portions- berries, for example, are much lower in carbs and will not cause a blood sugar spike.
 Instead of artificial sweeteners, you can use stevia.

 Aside from meat and pure fat, there are actually no zero-carb foods, and so a large portion of a Keto diet should be comprised of low glycemic vegetables.
 Ideally, ANY diet should be made up of low glycemic vegetables as they are the best food for promoting optimal health; they are a good source of fiber and protein to support good digestion and sustain your appetite.
 Some examples of the best low glycemic vegetables include kale, spinach, cucumber, and zucchini.
-You should avoid starchy vegetables like potatoes, carrots, corn, and legumes.
+You should avoid starchy vegetables like potatoes, corn, and legumes.